rpakdel/arduino-ws2812-processing-beat-detect-rf24/README.md

-Beat detection via Processing and light show via WS2812 ring (directly connect via Serial)
+Beat detection via Processing and light show via WS2812 ring (connected to Arduino that is wirelessly connected to another Arduino that is connected to serial port)

 # Hardware